SH-code12/BTree_SuffixArray/ReadMe.md

 ## How It Works
 The BTree is implemented using two classes:
-1. `BTreeNode`: Represents a single node in the BTree.
+1. `BNode`: Represents a single parentNode in the BTree.
 2. `BTree`: Manages the overall tree structure and provides methods for insertion and in-order traversal.

 ### Operations